Borehole Position Surveys

 Planning a borehole campaign?

 If you’re at concept stage, we can help shape a survey scope that aligns with your ground investigation strategy, your risk register and the realities of site access.
 If you’re ready to proceed, send us your GI plan and we’ll propose an efficient programme that integrates set-out, utility clearance and topographical capture where needed.
-You can request a survey quote and we’ll get straight back to you.
+Alternatively, you can request a survey quote and we’ll get straight back to you.

 Accurate positioning underpins confident ground decisions.
 With the Trimble R12i’s tilting technology and our established QA process, every borehole, pit and well can be mapped precisely - no matter how awkward the location.